The-Mycelium-Network/the-mycelium-network/README.md

 - **Violence and Threats of Violence**
   - Violence and threats of violence are not acceptable - online or offline.
 - **Personal Attacks**
   - Conflicts will inevitably arise, but frustration should never turn into a personal attack.
-It is not okay to insult, demean or belittle others.
+It is not okay to insult, demean, or belittle others.
 - **Derogatory Language**
   - If you’re unsure if a word is derogatory, don’t use it.
 This also includes repeated subtle and/or indirect discrimination; when asked to stop, stop the behavior in question.
 - **Unwelcome Sexual Attention or Physical Contact**